Asaron/Invite-Prediction/README.md

 Hello !

-Here is my invites prediction for DotA 2 teams based on Elo Rating system.
+Here is my invites prediction for DotA 2 teams for major events.
-Every rank follows these steps:
+The predictions are based on these features
-- I begin the ratings by the previous Valve tournament
+- The place of each team during the previous major
-- I initialize each team with the same points and then compute their Elo score with the game played
-- For every lan which occured between the previous Valve tournament and the invite annoncement i introduce the new teams, a weight for the tournament and compute the scores
-- At the end i compare the teams invited by Valve and mines
+- An Elo score computed for games happened between previous major and the day of the results
+- Number of lans won during this same period